simp/simp-doc/docs/user_guide/Troubleshooting/Puppet_Certificate_Issues.rst

 ..
 WARNING::

-   If you delete the Puppet master's certificate, you will need to re-deploy Puppet certificates to **all** of your nodes!
+   If you delete the Puppet Server's certificate, you will need to re-deploy Puppet certificates to **all** of your nodes!

 .. _rereg-puppet-client-certs: